SignalK/specification/gitbook-docs/data_model.md

 In these cases timestamp should be omitted.
 Elements in the Signal K processing chain, like a server receiving data from a producer, should fill in timestamp if it is missing in the incoming delta message.

-Each 'value' item is then simply a pair of 'relative path', and 'value'.
+Each `value` item is then simply a pair of `path` and `value`.
+The `path` must be a _leaf path_: it must be a path to a leaf the of the full model.
+A leaf is where the actual value of the Signal K property is and where `timestamp`, `$source` and `values` properties are in the full model.
+The value is often a scalar - a numeric value, as in the example above, but it can also be an object.
+For example a `navigation.position` value would be an object like `{"latitude": -41.2936935424, "longitude": 173.2470855712}`.

 ## Message Integrity